How do You Make Mornings Easier With Kids?

 Truthfully, our hugs have diffused a bad morning more than once.
 And even if the morning does go south, you have done one thing right this day.
 Sometimes, one thing is enough.

 We LOVE our hugs and will continue them indefinitely.
 But, if hugs aren’t your thing, begin with another positive action.
 State affirmations with your kids or have fun with high-fives.
 Do whatever you can to infuse a level of connection into your time together.
-Your kids will remember this!
+Your kids will remember this, and you’ll be a happier mom!

 Related Post: How to Spread More Positivity